 my cancer archive

-The 20th of October 2023 I received a diagnosis of triple negative breast cancer.
+The 20th of October 2023 I received a triple negative breast cancer diagnosis.

-It seems daft to spell it out, but my life has never been the same.
+It seems daft to spell it out, but my life has drastically changed since that day.
 My body and my heart are not the same, and my mind is definitely not the same.

 the archive produces the event as much as it records it